Over 100 years of firsts.

 What’s in a name?

-Today, we are much more than a radio exhibition; we are the global leaders in showcasing cutting-edge innovation and technology in consumer electronics and home appliances.
+Today, we are much more than a radio exhibition; we are the global leader in showcasing cutting-edge innovation and technology in home and consumer electronics.

 A history of innovation